Type A Keyword And Go

 Jenner & Block works with schools and other organizations to build a diverse “pipeline” of students interested in the legal profession.

 Jenner & Block offers five Diversity Scholarships to first-year law students.
-In 2015, scholarship recipients included students from University of Michigan Law School, Northwestern University School of Law, Stanford Law School, University of Illinois College of Law and University of Chicago Law School.
+Scholarship recipients include students from University of Michigan Law School, Northwestern University School of Law, Stanford Law School, University of Illinois College of Law and University of Chicago Law School.
 We partner with the Sponsors for Educational Opportunities (SEO) Law Program and host pre-law fellows in our Chicago, New York and Washington, DC offices.
-We also support the American Bar Association Judicial Intern Opportunity Program.
+We also support the American Bar Association (ABA) Judicial Intern Opportunity Program, among others.

 The firm sponsors various diversity-related programs and events at law schools around the United States.
 Our lawyers regularly visit law school campuses, building relationships with student associations, speaking at student events and hosting seminars and receptions for student associations, such as women law student organizations and other diverse groups.